 What’s it Like to Take Community Support Worker Training at Herzing?

-Updated February 2023
+Updated December 2023

 Thinking about a career in social services, but don’t want to invest four years in a university degree?
-You’re probably leaning toward Community Support Worker training.
+You’re probably leaning toward community support worker training.

 There are quite a few colleges offering this program (or something similar) across Canada.
 Most students do their research, compare all the programs, read all the reviews, and try to figure out which school is right for them.